 Earlier research shows that 70 percent of users click organic links over sponsored links.
 JupiterResearch data also states “algorithmic listings in search indexes generate an estimated six of seven commercially natured search referrals.”

 Based on all the above data, I think it’s safe to say that ecommerce sites need to implement basic organic SEO techniques.
 Below are some recommendations for optimizing an ecommerce site to rank well in Google and Yahoo! as well as MSN and Ask.

 Ranking on Top

-First, let me emphasize that search engine optimisation (SEO) is an iterative process.
-You don't do it and forget it.
+First, let me emphasize that search engine optimization (SEO) is an iterative process.
+You don’t do it and forget it.
 The search landscape changes daily with new site submissions, algorithm changes and your competitors getting smarter.
 The task of maintaining good rankings is never done.